anuragambuja/data-engineering-gcp/VertexAI.md

 ![image](https://github.com/user-attachments/assets/3d9e14b2-22a6-46e4-b2e2-303050fd3bdf)

 - AI Hub is a repository for ML components.
+- In Vertex AI, feature importance is displayed through a bar chart to illustrate how each feature contributes to a prediction.
+The longer the bar, or the larger the numerical value associated with a feature, the more important it is.
+This information helps decide which features are included in a machine learning model to predict the goal.
+Feature importance is just one example of Vertex AI’s comprehensive machine learning functionality called Explainable AI.
+Explainable AI is a set of tools and frameworks to help understand and interpret predictions made by machine learning models.

 # AutoML
 - The downside of using pre-trained models like Vision API, the Speech-to-Text API etc. is that they only yield good predictions when your data is relatively common-place, as in social media images or customer reviews.